40 Ways to Improve Your Money Skills for Financial Literacy Month

 The acorns in this mobile investment app are pieces of spare change that can sprout into fruitful finances.
 Use it to link your debit or credit card; Acorns will round each transaction you make up to the next dollar amount and deposit the change into your index fund of choice.
 Acorns will even automatically balance and manage your portfolio for you.

 If you share finances with anyone — like your husband, wife or roommate — Buxfer could be just what you need.
-The Buxfer app allows you to manage an entire groups finances and even has an IOU view, so you can make sure your slacker brother is paying his half of the rent every month.
-The app also syncs all of your household accounts into one, see where your money is going, reduce unwanted spending and start saving for the future.
+The Buxfer app allows you to manage an entire group’s finances and even has an IOU view, so you can make sure your slacker brother is paying his half of the rent every month.
+The app also syncs all of your household accounts into one, so you can see where your money is going, reduce unwanted spending and start saving for the future.

 Ignorance means being broke, not blissful, when you’re not informed of the latest business and financial news.
 Downloading the CNBC app for iOS or Android means quick access to breaking finance info, streaming programming, interactive stock market watch lists and more.

 The Digit app is a free tool that tracks all of your spending habits, from deposits and withdrawals to bills and purchases.
 Then, depending on how much you spend, Digit withdraws a certain amount of money from your checking account and deposits that amount into your Digit savings account.
-The withdraw amounts range from $5 to $50, depending on how much the app thinks you can afford to save.
 Plus, you can manage Digit using text messages.
 So, if you need any money back that Digit has saved for you, just send it a text and it will be back in your account in no time.
 Otherwise, enjoy having your savings on autopilot, and start building your emergency fund.

 Where most budgeting apps show you where your finances have been, Pocketsmith gives you a projected look into the future of where your finances will be.
 This unique app shows a beautiful calendar view, listing how much you’ll have each day after spending and bills.
 This way, you’ll know, for example, how much money you’ll have for holiday gifts and parties in December.
 Pocketsmith offers three tiers of their services ranging from completely free to $19.95 per month if you wish to see what your finances will look like as far as 30 years in the future.